CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ### **6. HobVermkin Barracks**

-The Mountainmaws are a mixed tribe of Vermkinoids, with a few Ferralkins dominating larger numbers of miserable Vermkins and a handful of hobVermkins.
+The Mountainmaws are a mixed tribe of Beastkins, with a few Ferralkins dominating larger numbers of miserable Vermkins and a handful of hobVermkins.
 The hobVermkins aspire to eliminnate the Ferralkins and seize control someday, but for now, the Ferralkins present too significant a threat.

 ```
 Four plain straw pallets and bedrolls are arranged on the floor of this barracks.
 Brackets on the walls hold an assortment of weapons, including spears, swords, morningstars, and more.
 The north wall displays signs of damage, but the floor is free from debris.